ArnaudBelcour/tabigecy/tutorials/README.md

 You can find in file `output_folder/output_2_bigecyhmm/pathway_presence_hmms.tsv` the predicted HMMs associated with major functions for the taxon selected by EsMeCaTa.
 And you can have the HMM results in folder `output_folder/output_2_bigecyhmm/hmm_results` by seaching for the file associated with EsMeCaTa taxon (`Halomonas__taxid__2745.tsv` for Halomonas).
 In this file, you have a column indicating the reference HMM and the column `protein` showing the protein ID that is matching.

-You cna find the protein sequences by searchin for the protein ID in the files present in `output_folder/output_1_esmecata/1_clustering/reference_proteins_consensus_fasta/`.
-For example, `Halomonas__taxid__2745.faa` contains all the consesnsus proteins predicted by EsMeCaTa for *Halomonas*.
+You can find the protein sequences by searching for the protein ID in the files present in `output_folder/output_1_esmecata/1_clustering/reference_proteins_consensus_fasta/`.
+For example, `Halomonas__taxid__2745.faa` contains all the consensus proteins predicted by EsMeCaTa for *Halomonas*.

 In the folder `output_folder/output_1_esmecata/1_clustering/computed_threshold/`, you can see, for each taxon, how well conserved the protein is in the different proteomes that were used for the predictions.